 Amy attended Patrick Henry Elementary, F.C.
 Hammond Jr High, and is a proud Hometown Titan.
 Amy went on to complete her B.A. in Communication Studies at Virginia Tech, where she also continued her Kiwanis membership in Circle K (an expected track from Builder's Club and Keyettes/Key Club).
 She then continued her education in night school at George Mason University where she received her M.Ed. in Curriculum and Instruction (Secondary Education in Social Studies), and then her second M.Ed. in Education Leadership (School Administration, PreK-12), all while working with her students during the day, and coaching and sponsoring clubs in the afternoons before her own classes.
 Amy's career with Fairfax County Public Schools spanned 16 years.
 Although she misses the classroom and the kids, she is happy to be spending more time with her family, and contributing more to her Alexandria community.

 Amy, a life-long community activist and educator, has been and remains actively involved in many Alexandria commissions, programs, and non-profits that contribute to the safety, well-being, and education of women, children, and families in Alexandria.
-These include:

-The Alexandria Commission for Women, Commissioner
+Commissioner, The Alexandria Commission for Women

-Senior Services of Alexandria, Board Member
+Member, Senior Services of Alexandria

-Alexandria Human Rights Commission, Community Activist
+Community Activist, Alexandria Human Rights Commission

 Amy also completed programs within the City Academy: